edgar971/personal-blog/src/pages/getting-started-with-ecto-part-2/index.md

 ![Database design](database.svg)

 - Users have credentials with a unique email
-- Challenges have many solutions.
+- Challenges have many solutions
-- Users can have one solution per challenge.
+- Users can have one solution per challenge

 #### Generating Migrations